 Given the huge fan base and audience, the potential impacts of Ohio State’s Zero Waste home football games–the school is in the process of completing its 3rd straight Zero Waste season–are also massive.
-Zero Waste events are defined as diverting at least 90% of waste from the landfill via recycling, composting, or repurposing.
-The Buckeyes diverted an incredible 95.2% of in-stadium waste in 2014.
+Zero Waste events are defined as diverting at least 90 percent of waste from the landfill via recycling, composting, or repurposing.
+The Buckeyes diverted an incredible 95.2 percent of in-stadium waste in 2014.
 Early indications are Ohio State’s greening efforts are breaking through with fans:

 - Out of 175 people surveyed in 2014*, all but 3 thought that Ohio State Athletics has some level of responsibility (slight, some, and strong) to add environmental efforts into their athletics operations.

-- The rest of the campus is taking the green lead from Ohio State football: Diversion rates across the entire university have almost doubled since the pre-Zero Waste football days, rising from 16.1% in FY 2004 t0 30.4% in FY 2015.
+- The rest of the campus is taking the green lead from Ohio State football: Diversion rates across the entire university have almost doubled since the pre-Zero Waste football days, rising from 16.1 percent in FY 2004 t0 30.4 percent in FY 2015.